supertriodo/Arena-Tracker/README.md

 # Arena-Tracker
-Arena Tracker reads the Hearthstone log to give your all the info you need.
-[Learn More...](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/More.md)
+Arena Tracker it's a deck Tracker for Hearthstone with arena in focus.
+It has a free version and a premium version that you can unlock by becoming a patron.
+Learn the difference between the two [here](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/More.md)

 Too complicated?
 [Check the User Guide](https://triodo.gitbook.io/arena-tracker-documentation/en).